-How to cook fresh corn in a pressure cooker, air fryer, smoker, grilled, and how to boil corn too so kernels gets tender but not mushy!
+How to cook fresh corn on the cob in a pressure cooker, air fryer corn on the cob, smoker, grilled, and how to boil corn too so kernels gets tender but not mushy!
 Here are our tips.

 - Are you still boiling your corn on the stovetop the “old fashioned” way??!!
 Please.
 Stop!

-It’s 2019 and there are 4 other ways to try cooking corn that are WAY better than that.
+It’s 2019 and there are 4 other ways of how to cook frozen corn on the cob (and fresh) that are WAY better than that.
 AND you can save water while you’re at it because the most liquid needed is 1.5 cups.
+Yes.
+Seriously.

 What is the easiest way to remove corn kernels?